 During the coronavirus outbreak, we have been going above and beyond to ensure that people are receiving the emergency eye care they need.

-Patients should first contact Regional Eye Center for guidance and potential treatment prior to heading to an overwhelmed hospital emergency room.
-Ray D. Williams, OD can assess the level of care the patient needs—whether it's telehealth or urgent care that requires a visit to the eye clinic or, in severe cases, even the emergency room.
+Patients should first contact Regional Eye Center for guidance and potential treatment prior to heading to an overwhelmed hospital emergency room. our team of eye doctors can assess the level of care the patient needs—whether it's telehealth or urgent care that requires a visit to the eye clinic or, in severe cases, even the emergency room.

 This will ensure that patients get prompt treatment while allowing hospitals to conserve their resources for the current pandemic.
 In fact, research has shown that treating eye emergencies at eye doctors' offices can potentially divert 1.4 million patients away from emergency rooms per year.